 The Board View header displays an alert

 The individual Board View card displays an alert with a clock icon.
-Hover to see details on the limit violation:
+Hover over an icon to see details on the limit violation:

 Hover over the alert to see the details.

 For card time limits, track completion using the Control Chart widget in the Dashboard:

 Note: This widget is per release and sprint, not per team.